uzumstanley/Traffic-Forecasting-For-Road-Network/README.md

 A directed graph (V, E) is called strongly connected if for every pair of vertices u and v in V, there exists a directed path from u to v and a directed path from v to u.
 A weighted, directed, strongly connected graph is known as a network.

 ### Geographic Information System (GIS)
+Geographic Information Systems (GIS) have been advancing since the 1970s.
+GIS serves as a crucial tool for location mapping, visualizing dynamic conditions, and aiding decision-making processes [6-8].
+Geospatial data are instrumental in monitoring responses to accidents.
+During the response phase, GIS enables the analysis of real-time data, facilitating visualization and automation for more efficient decision-making.
+Research in GIS has concentrated on areas like shortest path analysis [9, 10].
+This highlights the significant potential of GIS applications to reduce response times if geospatial information is utilized at the initial stages of accident response.